In Adelaide you’ll find unique boutiques, sprawling shopping malls and gorgeous heritage arcades - it's a shopper's delight.

 Norwood Parade and Magill Road

 Only minutes away from Norwood and the Adelaide CBD lies Magill Road.
 This bustling main street is packed with boutiques, op shops, antique stores and charming restaurants.
-Stores along Magill Road are totally independent and completely unique.
+Stores along Magill Road are totally independent and unique.
 Stroll through galleries, rummage through clothing racks and peruse unique homewares.
 It’s a treasure-hunter’s dream come true.

 Burnside Village Shopping Centre